omoindrot/omoindrot.github.io/about.md

 permalink: /about/
 ---

-I am **Olivier Moindrot**, a first-year master student in ICME at Stanford.
+I am **Olivier Moindrot**, a second-year master student in ICME at Stanford.
 I previously graduated from the École polytechnique in France, where I studied applied mathematics and computer science, along with a minor in entrepreneurship.

 My interest lies in deep learning, especially in computer vision.
 I have done an intership at [Reminiz](http://www.reminiz.com) in face recogition.